ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week1/index.md

 3. In your terminal, demonstrate your compiler working on at least 5 different examples by using `cat` on a source `snek` file, then showing `make` running, using `cat` on the resulting `.s` file, and then running the resulting binary.
-Copy this interactino into a file called `transcript.txt`
+Copy this interaction into a file called `transcript.txt`.
+For each example, make sure it works both compiling the file ahead of time and dynamically assembling the code and jumping directly to it.

 Hand in your entire repository to the `assignment-1-tutorial` assignment on Gradescope.
 There is no automated grading for this assignment; we want you to